flame-engine/flame/doc/components.md

 ## Effects

-Flame provides a set of effects that can be applied to certain type of components, these effects can be used to animate some properties of your components, check bellow a list of those effects.
+Flame provides a set of effects that can be applied to a certain type of components, these effects can be used to animate some properties of your components, check below for a list of those effects.

 Examples of the running effects can be found [here](/doc/examples/effects);